codeInBit/todo-list-application/README.md

 - Run the command *php artisan migrate*

-The [Postman collection](https://documenter.getpostman.com/view/13007176/TVzNHKUZ) for this project contains sample request and also sample responces to better understand the endpoint.
+The [POSTMAN COLLECTION](https://documenter.getpostman.com/view/13007176/TVzNHKUZ) for this project contains sample request and also sample responces to better understand the endpoint.